What is Pilates?

 Why do Physiotherapists teach Pilates?

-For many years Pilates has been taught and used by dancers and professional athletes as a form of rehabilitative exercise to aid recovery from injuries.
-More recently the mainstream fitness industry and health professionals have become interested in the benefits of well structured and carefully performed exercises rather than frantic jumping and running around activities.
+Teaching exercise is a core skill of all physiotherapists.
+For many years the Pilates method has been taught and used by dancers and professional athletes as a form of rehabilitative exercise to aid recovery from injuries.
+Physiotherapists recognise the benefits of well structured, carefully performed exercises, rather than more frantic jumping and running around activities.